realar-project/realar/README.md

 You can start development with knows only two functions:

-`box`.
+`prop`.
 Reactive value marker.
 Each reactive value has an immutable state.
 If the immutable state will update, all React components that depend on It will refresh.

 `shared`.
 One of the primary reasons for using state manager in your application is a shared state accessing, and using shared logic between scattered React components and any place of your code.